scalar-labs/scalardb/docs/getting-started-with-scalardb-on-cosmosdb.md

  5. Select **Default consistency** from the left navigation on your Azure Cosmos DB account page.
     * Change `Consistency Level` from `SESSION` to `STRONG`.
     * Select **Save**

-From here, we assume Oracle JDK 8 is properly installed in your local environment and the Azure Cosmos DB account is properly configured in Azure.

 ## Configure Scalar DB